| |

 English Is Be Sparse In Shibu Onsen Japan

-Let’s just say that our hotel knew who we were the second we walked in, we stood out quite a bit…especially we asked for a spoon for our miso soup… we didn’t realize we were just supposed to drink it straight from the bowl (give us a break though it was our second day in Japan!).
+Let’s just say that my hotel knew who I was the second I walked in, I stood out quite a bit…especially when I asked for a spoon for my miso soup… I didn’t realize I was just supposed to drink it straight from the bowl (give us a break though it was my second day in Japan!).

 Although you may feel out of place, everyone is still beyond accommodating.